Terri-Lea-P/threat-hunting/investigations/th-001-devices-exposed-to-the-internet.md

 This indicates:

-Attackers did not target the labuser account
-A successful password guess is highly unlikely
+Attackers did not target the labuser account, a successful password guess is highly unlikely,
 Source IP Analysis for Legitimate Logins

 All successful login IP addresses for labuser were reviewed.